matrs/cli_tools/README.md

 $ python script.py -h
 ```

-The `notebooks` folder has some notebooks, one-liners and code that is kind of
+The `html_notebooks` folder has some notebooks, one-liners and code that is kind of
 unorganized, but still can be useful.